-In all other cases concerning the remaining maritime claims listed in (d) - (y), an action in rem may be brought against (i) that ship, where the person who would be liable on the claim for an action in personam (the "Relevant Person") was, when the cause of action arose, an owner or charterer of or in possession or in control of, the ship if at the time when the action in brought the Relevant Person is either an owner or beneficial owner of that ship or the bareboat charterer of it, and/or claims secured by a special privilege in accordance with Article 50 of the Merchant Shipping Act, which survive the voluntary sale of the vessel by up to one year from when such sale is recorded in the ship's register.
+In all other cases concerning the remaining maritime claims listed in (d) - (y), an action in rem may be brought against (i) that ship, where the person who would be liable on the claim for an action in personam (the "Relevant Person") was, when the cause of action arose, an owner or charterer of or in possession or in control of, the ship if at the time when the action in brought the Relevant Person is either an owner or beneficial owner of that ship or the bareboat charterer of it, and/or (ii) any other ship of which, at the time when the action is brought, the Relevant Person is the owner or beneficial owner as respects all shares in it.
+In these cases, therefore, sister ship and associated ship arrest is possible.
+The requirement of the Relevant Person being the owner or beneficial owner of the ship or the bareboat charterer of it at the time when the action is brought does not apply in regard to those maritime claims secured by a special privilege in accordance with Article 50 of the Merchant Shipping Act, which survive the voluntary sale of the vessel by up to one year from when such sale is recorded in the ship's register.